-13. Percentage of hip fracture surgery carried out within 48 hours of initial assessment What does this mean for me?
+13. Percentage of hip fracture surgery carried out within 48 hours of initial assessment

 It is recognised that minimising the time between admission to hospital and performance of surgery for patients with a hip fracture results in better outcomes for patients.
 Though not all patients who experience a hip fracture will be suitable for immediate surgery (for example, because of other medical conditions which may need to be stabilised prior to surgery).
 Target: 85%